geodocker/geodocker-geotrellis-jupyter/README.md

 Please see the JupyterHub documentation for more detailed discussion;
 The steps/suggestions given here are probably necessary but almost certainly not sufficient to produce a working setup.

-The [`geodocker.sh`](scripts/geodocker.sh) is an example of a script which reinstalls Toree then launches JupyerHub.
+The [`geodocker.sh`](scripts/geodocker.sh) script is an example of a script which reinstalls Toree then launches JupyerHub.
 For serious usage, it will probably be necessary to create another docker image derived form this one.
 That image should contain site-specific configuration files and a script similar to `scripts/geodocker.sh` with the appropriate configuration and launch commands encapsulated within.